Struggle. Growth. Transformation.

 The goal of therapy is always “no more therapy.”
 Although there are many benefits to long term psychotherapy, much work can be accomplished within a brief, short-term model as well.
 During treatment, we will often review the goals we have set and assess any progress made.
 Together, we will determine when it feels right to discontinue regular sessions.
 You are always welcome to return to therapy at any time in the future if the need should arise.

 In most cases, payment is expected at the time of service by cash, check or credit card.
 I am happy to work with you in order to access any insurance benefits you may have.
-I am currently in the process of becoming an “in-network provider” for several major insurance carriers.
+I am an “in-network provider” with a limited number of insurance carriers.
 If I am not listed as an in-network provider for your insurance policy, you may be entitled to “out of network” benefit coverage.
 Please check with your insurance carrier to determine the coverage benefits you may expect.
 I invite you to contact me to discuss any specific questions or concerns you may have about payment arrangements.